Susie Breitenstein

 43210

-Susie Breitenstein’s research focuses on improving the social and emotional well-being of parents and children.
+Dr. Susie Breitenstein’s research focuses on improving the social and emotional well-being of parents and children.
 Her professional life has centered on family-focused behavioral and mental health promotion and prevention programs, specifically through parent training interventions.
-Breitenstein’s research focuses on innovative delivery models and implementation science to increase access and sustainability of evidence-based programs to promote positive parent-child relationships and support optimal child development.
-As a faculty member in the College of Nursing, Breitenstein teaches the PhD integrative review course and mentors students at all levels.
+Dr. Breitenstein’s research focuses on innovative delivery models and implementation science to increase access and sustainability of evidence-based programs to promote positive parent-child relationships and support optimal child development.
+As a faculty member in the College of Nursing, Dr. Breitenstein teaches the PhD integrative review course and mentors students at all levels.

-Breitenstein started her career as a child and adolescent psychiatric nurse and worked in inpatient and outpatient clinical settings.
+Dr. Breitenstein started her career as a child and adolescent psychiatric nurse and worked in inpatient and outpatient clinical settings.
 Her clinical work informed her passion for family-focused prevention interventions to support families and young children using strength-based approaches.
 She earned her PhD in nursing science, MS as a clinical nurse specialist in child and adolescent psychiatric nursing, a BSN from Rush University and a BS in psychology from the University of Dayton, Ohio.

 Laboratory and study websites: